-By reviewing the need for each process to add some pages to its working set limit through the AWSA feature, VAX/VMS can better balance the working set space allocation among processes.
-Since the goal of this activity is to reduce the amount of page faulting, VAX/VMS decides whether to grant memory by comparing the current amount of page faulting that each process is undergoing, against a norm that has been established overall for all processes in the system.
+By reviewing the need for each process to add some pages to its working set limit through the AWSA feature, the VMS operating system can better balance the working set space allocation among processes.
+Since the goal of this activity is to reduce the amount of page faulting, the system decides whether to grant memory by comparing the current amount of page faulting that each process is undergoing, against a norm that has been established overall for all processes in the system.
 (The system parameters PFRATH and PFRATL define the upper and lower limits of acceptable page faulting, respectively.)

-At the end of each process's adjustment period, if the page fault rate for the process is high (compared to PFRATH), VAX/VMS approves an increase in the working set size of that process in the amount of the system parameter WSINC, up to the value of its WSQUOTA, for the next adjustment period.
-If the increase puts the process above the value of WSQUOTA and thus requires a loan, VAX/VMS checks the availability of free memory against an established system norm, the value of the system parameter BORROWLIM.
+At the end of each process's adjustment period, if the page fault rate for the process is high (compared to PFRATH), the system approves an increase in the working set size of that process in the amount of the system parameter WSINC, up to the value of its WSQUOTA, for the next adjustment period.
+If the increase puts the process above the value of WSQUOTA and thus requires a loan, the system checks the availability of free memory against an established system norm, the value of the system parameter BORROWLIM.
 The AWSA feature only allows a process to grow above its WSQUOTA value if there are at least as many pages of free memory as specified by the parameter BORROWLIM.
 In this way, the AWSA feature ties loans to the available capacity.

-Even though VAX/VMS may intend to let a process grow during its next adjustment period, if too many processes attempt to add pages at once, an additional mechanism is needed to let VAX/VMS stop the growth while it is occurring.
-(You could think of it as VAX/VMS needing to renege on its promise.
-However, VAX/VMS only stops the growth of processes that have already had the benefit of growing beyond their quota.)
-Therefore, whenever a process page faults after its working set count exceeds its quota, VAX/VMS examines the value of the system parameter GROWLIM before it allows the process to use more of its WSINC loan.
+Even though the VMS operating system may intend to let a process grow during its next adjustment period, if too many processes attempt to add pages at once, an additional mechanism is needed to let the system stop the growth while it is occurring.
+(You could think of it as the system needing to renege on its promise.
+However, the system only stops the growth of processes that have already had the benefit of growing beyond their quota.)
+Therefore, whenever a process page faults after its working set count exceeds its quota, the system examines the value of the parameter GROWLIM before it allows the process to use more of its WSINC loan.
 (Note that this activity is not tied into an adjustment period, but rather is an event-driven occurrence based on page faulting.)
-If there are at least as many pages on the free list as required by GROWLIM, VAX/VMS continues to allow the process to add pages to its working set.
-If the number of free pages does not equal or exceed GROWLIM, VAX/VMS will not allow the process to grow; the process must give up some of its pages before it reads in new pages.
+If there are at least as many pages on the free list as required by GROWLIM, the system continues to allow the process to add pages to its working set.
+If the number of free pages does not equal or exceed GROWLIM, the system will not allow the process to grow; the process must give up some of its pages before it reads in new pages.